-Schoeler then has made us think harder about the cultural meaning of “books” in the early periods of Arabic and Islamic history.
-Were hypomnema properly speaking “books”?
-And likewise authorship – where transmission is complicated, do we need to be more careful in attributing ideas to an original author or a text, rather than a student who may have changed it?
-Similarly, where students maybe had different lecture notes covering the same topics, for example, what authority do we assign to the original teacher/“author”?
-How do we distinguish his voice from that of his student/transmitters?
-And generally speaking, how are we meant to read, cite, and understand the many works from the early periods that sit on shelves now – including the Muwaṭṭaʾ?
+Schoeler, then, has made us think harder about the cultural meaning of ‘books’ in the early periods of Arabic and Islamic history.
+Were hypomnemata properly speaking ‘books’?
+The same applies to authorship – where transmission is complicated, do we need to be more careful in attributing ideas to an original author or a text, rather than to a student who may have changed it?
+Similarly, where students may have had different lecture notes covering the same topics, for example, what authority do we assign to the original teacher/‘author’?
+How do we distinguish his voice from that of his students/transmitters?
+And generally speaking, how are we meant to read, cite and understand the many works from the early periods that sit on shelves now – including the Muwattaʾ?

-We can now furnish far more evidence than previously for these differences – and also for differences in the transmission of other texts.
-This should provide a new evidentiary basis for addressing the bigger questions and help us to engage with what have often been tentative proposals.
+We can now furnish far more evidence than was previously available for these differences – and also for differences in the transmission of other texts.
+This should provide a new evidentiary basis for addressing the bigger questions and help us engage with what have often been tentative proposals.

-I have begun to compare three different texts bearing the Muwaṭṭaʾ title pulled originally from Shamela and now in the OpenITI collection.
-They are credited to:
+I have begun to compare three different texts bearing the title Muwattaʾ, originally pulled from Shamela and now in the OpenITI collection.
+They are credited to the following figures:

 All three of these transmissions were among those used by Dutton in his The Origins of Islamic Law.

-Two issues do become apparent when we compare the electronic versions of these different texts using our software, passim.
+Two issues do become apparent when we compare the electronic versions3 of these different texts using our software, called passim.

-The difference in order can be seen by looking at the yellow lines.
-When they cross, we can detect rearrangement – there are at least seven different parts of the texts that are so rearranged:
+The difference in order can be seen clearly by looking at the yellow lines.
+When they cross, we can detect rearrangement, and there are at least seven parts of the text that have been rearranged:

-Graph 2: As in graph 1, but circles indicate divergences in sequence between common passages.
+Graph 2: As in graph 1, but the crossing over of the yellow lines indicate divergences in the sequence of common passages.

-Graph 6: Abū Muṣʿab’s Muwaṭṭaʾ is in the top part of the graph, and Ibn ʿAbd al-Barr’s commentary is laid out below.
+Graph 6: Abu Musʿab’s Muwattaʾ is shown in the top part of the graph, and Ibn ʿAbd al-Barr’s commentary is laid out below.

-Often, discussions of texts such as the Muwaṭṭaʾ tend to revolve around questions of “authenticity.”
-Instead, I think we can ask ourselves – seeing textual variations such as this – far more interesting questions relating to the development of the written tradition.
-These pertain to the varieties of ways of (re-)using existing written texts, the malleability of the written tradition in different times and locations and for different types of texts, and about how producers of texts concretely worked.
-We have multiple “versions” of many other early books in our corpus and also fragments of books reproduced in other books for which we have electronic files.
-These should also be studied alongside those for the Muwaṭṭaʾ to engage with these bigger issues.
+Often, discussions of texts such as the Muwattaʾ tend to revolve around questions of ‘authenticity’.
+Instead, when seeing textual variations such as this, I think we can ask ourselves far more interesting questions relating to the development of the written tradition.
+These pertain to the variety of ways of (re)using existing written texts, the malleability of the written tradition in different times and locations and for different types of texts, and the ways in which the producers of texts worked in practice.
+We have multiple ‘versions’ of many other early books in our corpus and also fragments of books reproduced in other books for which we have electronic files.
+These should also be studied alongside the Muwattaʾ to engage with these bigger issues.

 In future blogs, then, I will consider other cases.

-So, Schoeler makes us think harder about the cultural meaning of “books” and “authors,” with one scenario in mind.
+Schoeler makes us think harder about the cultural meaning of ‘books’ and ‘authors’, with one scenario in mind.
 But this was just a start.
 What others can we discern?

-The predominant way of generating digital texts has been through double-keying, which is extremely accurate.
-For a study on the matter (albeit for German), see Susanne Haaf, Frank Wiegand, and Alexander Geyken, “Measuring the Correctness of Double-Keying: Error Classification and Quality Control in a Large Corpus of TEI-Annotated Historical Text.”
-Journal of the Text Encoding Initiative, no. Issue 4 (March 8, 2013).
+The predominant way of generating digital texts has hitherto been double-keying, which is extremely accurate.
+For a study on the matter (albeit for German), see Susanne Haaf, Frank Wiegand and Alexander Geyken, ‘Measuring the Correctness of Double-Keying: Error Classification and Quality Control in a Large Corpus of TEI-Annotated Historical Text’, Journal of the Text Encoding Initiative, no. 4 (March 8, 2013). ↩